MrNogos/ProjectInvoicing/README.md

 Both Raw sheets hold information as a list, one from invoices issued and the other for all invoices recibed.
 They are stored as a list for it easy of analysis.

+## MySQL

+It was selected given its widely adoption, use for several tech companies.